 Source details can be automatically filled in by "resolving" a recognized source name.
-The OT uses the Sesame web service to first query SIMBAD and then, if no source with that name is found, NED.
+The OT uses the Sesame2 web service to first query SIMBAD3 and then, if no source with that name is found, NED4.
 It is not possible to select which server is queried although the OT will state which one gave the displayed result.
 The entered source name must correspond exactly to that contained within SIMBAD or NED or else no match will be found.
 The coordinate system of all sources will be set as ICRS.

 Be careful with the proper motions of bright quasars.
 The Hipparcos mission measured non-zero values for many of these although, reassuringly, the associated uncertainties mean that the results are consistent with zero.
 Nonetheless, it is the measured, non-zero, values that will be entered into the OT.
-Parallax can also sometimes http://cds.u-strasbg.fr/cgi-bin/Sesame http://simbad.u-strasbg.fr/simbad/ http://ned.ipac.caltech.edu/ be negative, but again this is due to the measurement uncertainties.
+Parallax can also sometimes be negative, but again this is due to the measurement uncertainties.
 Where spurious, these properties should all be set to zero.